EricHeidbreder/Retail-Dataset/README.md

 * What is the average order per customer?

-* What is the month-to-month churn rate
+* What is the month-to-month churn rate?

+* How can iShop implement changes that will lead to positive growth in sales in the coming year given that the retailer only has one year of data?

+## Cleaning process

-## Next Steps
+## Recommendations

-Unify the way lost/damaged items are codified to better track how many items are being returned or lost.
+* Unify the way lost/damaged items are codified to better track how many items are being returned or lost.
 This could be a problem if the rate of returns/lost items gets too high.

+* Monthly churn will not be a good indicator since our customers seem to buy a lot of party supplies.
+Recommend changing the metric to yearly to see if returning customers are buying more supplies every year.

+* To boost sales, client could implement a recommender system or secure more items related to event/party planning so customers can stay on the platform for all event/party planning needs

+* For better sales analysis, we should have subcategories available.
+Recommend using natural language processing to identify subcategory clusters.